Program aims to help Knoxvillians with rent, mortgage during pandemic

-KNOXVILLE, Tenn.
-(WVLT) -- The City of Knoxville announced a new program created to assist residents with overdue bills during the COVID-19 pandemic.
+The City of Knoxville announced a new program created to assist residents with overdue bills during the COVID-19 pandemic.

 The COVID-19 Housing Assistance Program will assist renters and homeowners struggling to pay for housing due to income lost because of the pandemic.